orgsorfi/ELK-Deployment/README.md

 - I used this command to move all my scripts to the same folder in my ansible too clean them up cp *.yml Yaml_scripts/

-_ To copy to the container, you would use something like this -_ scp /local/file/path adminR@example: /remote/path sudo docker cp /local/file/path "container number":/remote/path -
+- To copy to the container, you would use something like this -_ scp /local/file/path adminR@example: /remote/path sudo docker cp /local/file/path "container number":/remote/path -
- then you can attack to the container and run the script in the newly creat folder
+ then you can attack to the container and run the script in the newly created folder